SQLicious/HiCounselor-Real-World-Projects/README.md

 Welcome to the Healthcare Data Analysis project, focusing on three essential datasets: "hospitalization_details," "medical_examinations," and "names."
 The project consists of two main modules:

 ### 1. Data Cleaning:
 I used Python to enhance data accuracy and structure, ensuring the datasets are well-prepared for meaningful analysis and extracting valuable insights.
-These steps were performed on hospitalization_details,csv and medical_examinations,csv files
+These steps were performed on hospitalization_detailscsv and medical_examinations.csv files

 ### 2. SQL-Powered Insights:
 In the second module, utilize SQL queries to extract insightful information from the refined datasets.
 Delve into healthcare data to facilitate informed decision-making and optimize resource allocation in the healthcare sector.

 #### Approach
-- Cleaned up 82,708 records with Python and Pandas.
+- Cleaned up hospitalization_details,csv((XX records, XX columns)) and medical_examinations.csv(XX records, XX columns) with Python and Pandas.
-- Loaded cleaned data into an SQL database.
+- Loaded cleaned data into an My SQL database provided by Hicounselor
 - Explored loan statistics, job impact on borrowing, repayment duration, borrower ratings, and homeownership influence on loan approval.

 #### Benefits: